pytholic/Open3d-Global_ICP-Registration/README.md

 We downsample the point cloud, estimate normals, then compute a **FPFH** feature for each point.
 The FPFH feature is a 33-dimensional vector that describes the local geometric property of a point.
 A nearest neighbor query in the 33-dimensional space can return points with similar local geometric structures.

 ### Input
 We read a source point cloud and a target point cloud from two files.
-They are misaligned with an `identity matrix` as transformation.
+They are misaligned with a `rotation matrix` as transformation.

 ### RANSAC
 RANSAC (Random Sample Consensus) is used to deal with the `outliers` in the data associations or identifying which points are `inliers` and `outliers` for our model estimation technique.